 The Litelok follows the basic idea that the larger the space is, the more stuff you can cram into it.
 Unlike U-locks that offer a limited area (typically 11" x 5"), the Litelok offers a considerably larger diameter in which you can fit the front and bike tires along with your bike frame, which is the optimal configuration for security.
 This means you aren't necessarily limited to only locking your wheels to bike racks; the larger size of the Litelok opens other possibilities.

-While there is something to be said for the correlation between the quality of a product and its price, to us the latter still exceeds what the Likelok has to offer.
-It offers great security, but it also a couple of flaws that keep us from whole-heartedly recommending this product…for now.
-With a few upgrades and revisions, however, the Litelok could definitely be a top contender in this review.
-Mostly, we just wish they'd fix the latch so that it doesn't come loose from your midsection when you're pedaling.
-Of course, a lower price would increase this lock's value as well!
-But, if the above improvements could be implemented, even the high price could be worth it to many commuters.
+The Litelok Gold Wearable impressed us with its security and portability.
+We like how convenient this contender is to lock and unlock if you're constantly on the go.
+However, a few flaws keep us from wholeheartedly recommending it.
+With a few upgrades and revisions, we think the Litelok has the potential to be a top contender in our bike lock review.
+Mostly, we wish they'd fix the latch so that it doesn't come loose from your midsection when you're pedaling.
+Of course, a lower price would also increase this lock's value.
+But, if the manufacturer could implement improvements, even the high price could be worth it to many commuters.

 — Rebecca Eckland

 Ad-free.
 Influence-free.
 Powered by Testing.